Structuralism in Psychology

 Functionalism

-Functionalism looked at the function of behavior.
+Functionalism looks at the function of behavior.
 Rather than looking at where each element was placed and the interaction between a system of elements, functionalism looked at the why and how of each behavior.
 Functionalism inspired two schools of thought that heavily influenced modern psychology: behaviorism and applied psychology.
 But it wasn’t the perfect approach to psychology.
 It didn’t explain why or how we experience sensations like touch or smell.

 While functionalism was developed as a response to structuralism, they weren’t so different.
 Both schools of thought focused primarily on conscious thought.